🎯Getting Started

 We have a private repository where fellow mentors share their teaching-tips-and-tricks, if you are new to teaching or are just curious on what they think works well in team, take a look.

 Please contribute and help improve the curriculum.
-Just make a Pull Request or write the curriculum responsible!
+Just make a Pull Request or share your feedback in slack (#curriculum-crew is a good place to start).

 Workshops/Master Classes